 I go for three turns, starting with a book turn and then two envelope turns (see the recipe for these turns).
-While I don’t often do a book turn with traditional croissants, a book turn for quicker croissants gives extra layers in the dough which you need as a form of compensation for this very quick method.
+While I don’t often do a book turn with traditional croissants, putting in a book turn for quicker croissants gives extra layers in the dough which I think is needed as compensation for this very quick method.

 Structure & flavour